emanuellyv/README.md/README.md

 ## I'm Emanuelly, it's a pleasure to have you here, so let me present a little about myself!

-📕 Student of Analysis and Systems Development;
+📕 Student of Node.JS, TypeScript, React and React Native;

 💬 Intermediary English;

-📚 Intermediate knowledge: HTML5, CSS3, PHP, MySql and JavaScript;
+📚 Intermediate knowledge: HTML5, CSS3 and JavaScript;

 👩‍💻 Freelancer of WebSites;